TempeHS/2025CT_Zaif.K_Name/README.md

 Contributors names and contact info

-Name: Zaif Khan
+Name: Zaif Khan & Grace Tun
 Work Email: zaif.khan@education.nsw.gov.au

-## Version History
+## Version History *(Optional)

+This is avaiable in VS Code, where regular commits were made for the production of the game.
+It can also be viewed on Github

 ## License